International Student Orientation

 When can I move into my NAU residence hall?
 Accordion Closed

-NAU dormitories open for new international students on Saturday, August 15th.
+NAU dormitories open for new international students on Thursday, August 6th.
 Move in can take place at any time of the day or night.
 You must schedule your move-in appointment with NAU Residence Life after receiving your housing placement.
 Questions about your NAU housing application or room assignment can be sent to email@example.com.

-Do I need my JacksCard to move into my NAU residence hall?
+Do I need my JacksCard student id to move into my NAU residence hall?
 Accordion Closed

 International students can move into their NAU residence hall with their passports, and do not need their JacksCard for initial arrival.
 Your JacksCard will be available for pick up at the International Pavilion during orientation.